When Support Becomes Stability

 Groceries that stretch less than they used to.

-Utilities that don't pause just because life is heavy.
+Utilities that do not pause just because life is heavy.

 What Support Actually Helps Cover

-It goes toward consistency—the kind kids rely on without ever knowing it exists.
+The kind children rely on without ever needing to know it exists.

 That means help with: